Written by: Caitlin

 Just 89 miles from Edinburgh, and 65 miles from Glasgow.
 Here you’ll find a wonderful world that has been unspoilt and unchanged for centuries that has captured the hearts and minds of every visitor.
 It’s a place where time means little.

-Glencoe is world renown as a centre for mountaineering and hillwalking, but it is also the ideal location in which to relax or to use as a convenient base to tour the western highlands of Scotland.
+Glencoe is world renown as a centre for mountaineering and hillwalking, but it is also the ideal location in which to relax or to use as a convenient base to tour the western highlands if you are visiting Scotland.

 Check out our Definitive Guide to Glencoe here.
 Find out all about it’s rich history, how to get there, and what to do when you do.